CherryPieSexy/imitation_learning/readme.md

 ![humanoid](./gifs/humanoid.gif)

+Experiments with Humanoid done in mujoco v2 which have integration bug that makes environment easier.
+For academic purposes it is correct to use version of mujoco for Humanoid is 1.5

 CarRacing-v0: mean reward = 894 ± 32, 26 fails over 100 episodes
 (episode is considered failed if reward < 900), [config](train_scripts/configs/ppo_carracing.sh)